jeffreytgilbert/MinnowFramework/Overview.md

 * * * * * **IndexPage.php**: A sample page which can be called from supported formats.
 * * * * * **Err404Page.php**: An example page for 404s which is used when a controller cannot be loaded or found.
 * * * * * **Scaffold-etc.php**: These pages will generate code or files based on a sitemap, the database, and forms you create in example formats.
+* * * * **Components**: Contains business logic components that would need to be reused over many controllers, like a login component for instance.
 * * * * **PageController.php**: Customize page requests and methods in all your controllers with authentication systems, convenience methods, menu logic, etc.
 * * * **Views**: All your view code is stored here.
 These files are generally PHP or HTML files, but third party support can be added to handle templates.
 * * * * **Pages**: All page request views here.